Legend of RPS Price Down 0.3% This Week (LRPS)

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.

-Legend of RPS’s launch date was August 4th, 2022.
+Legend of RPS’s genesis date was August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
 Legend of RPS’s official Twitter account is @legend_rps.
+Legend of RPS’s official message board is medium.com/@rpsgame.world.
 Legend of RPS’s official website is rpsgame.world.
-The official message board for Legend of RPS is medium.com/@rpsgame.world.

 Legend of RPS Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Legend of RPS directly using US dollars.
-Investors seeking to acquire Legend of RPS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Legend of RPS using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
+Investors seeking to trade Legend of RPS should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Legend of RPS using one of the aforementioned exchanges.

 Receive News & Updates for Legend of RPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Legend of RPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.